 Sure enough, calming down and stepping through the plan did the trick.
 Just like it always has.

 Watch the 18 minute video to find out the mysteries in this execution plan, or scroll on down to read about what I discovered.
-If you enjoy the video, you might like to subscribe to the podcast.
-A review on iTunes will help other folks find out about the show.

 Here’s what the weirdness looked like